Today on Stoep Harvest we look at the concept of crop rotation. What is it, why do it and how does one go about doing it?

 The next question is what is the correct sequence of rotating the plants?
 As with my comments on other topics of organic veggie gardening, there is no set formula here.
 There is rather a principle of crop rotation that can guide you with the appropriate rotating.

-- Firstly, there are roots – vegetables such as carrots, beetroot, and radish.
+- roots – vegetables such as carrots, beetroot, and radish.
 Roots need relatively few nutrients to grow.

-- Secondly, there are shoots – plants that we eat the leaves of.
+- Shoots – plants that we eat the leaves of.
 This includes lettuce, rocket, and spinach.
 Shoots are in the middle in terms of nutrient requirements.

-- Thirdly, the plants that create fruits are the most nutrient hungry.
+- Plants that create fruits are the most nutrient hungry.
 This group includes tomatoes, butternut, squash and also the cabbage family.

 Once you are clear on the three groups of vegetables (roots, shoots and fruits), choosing what to rotate is simple.
 My rule of thumb is to see roots as the starting point.
 After planting roots, follow with either shoots or fruits.
 Then, after harvesting your shoots and fruits, return back to roots.